 • Contact dermatitis

 • Thyroid-associated ophthalmopathy

 • Lacrimal gland tumor

 • Orbital hemangioma

-As the age of individual increases the frequency of attacks of swelling subsides.
-After an episode period of inactivity the unexpected episodes may occur.
+As the age of individual increases, the frequency of attacks of the swelling subsides.
+After an episode period of inactivity, the unexpected episodes may occur.